Rosalina121/krem-bun/README.md

 Additionally using Deck or if a chat messge contains `!L` or `!R` (case insensitive) you can move the highlight cursor between icons, showing extra text.

+Followers are shown as a system error pop-up.
+It also blurs everything as it does on the system.
+For fun (you can disable it in code).

 I just think it's neat.

 #### The Sims